Schmuck: Cast him in bronze, but Ray Lewis remains larger than even a Hall of Fame figure

-The archetypal image of Ray Lewis is embodied in bronze outside M&T Bank Stadium — the man fully in the midst of his famous pregame “squirrel” dance.
+The archetypal image of Ray Lewis is embodied in bronze outside M&T Bank Stadium — the man in full in the midst of his famous pregame “squirrel” dance.
 The bronze bust that will soon bear his image at the Pro Football Hall of Fame cannot possibly compete with that.

 The statue shows exactly who he is, superstar and strutting peacock, ready to go forth and lead the Ravens to victory on any given Sunday.